 - Roll your stuffed peppers in the flour, dredge any excess, and dip into the egg mixture with two large spoons.

 - Gently place the poblanos peppers into the hot oil and fry one side until a beautiful golden color appears.
 Turn and fry the other side.
-This is a very quick process.
+This is a rapid process.
 Please mind your stove.

 - I recommend frying a couple at a time not to overcrowd your skillet.